 But all that’s to ignore the elephant in the room.
 The 14-metre heated pool is a year-round joy.
 Dip and dive, splash around, lose a few hours.
 When you’re done, 17 acres of grounds will keep you occupied, along with croquet and all-weather tennis court stands ready to extract even more energy.
 You’ll sleep well tonight.

 For a quieter time, the games room comes equipped with puzzles and jigsaws.
 Take on mum and dad at table football.
 Or let dad demonstrate his mis-spent youth on the snooker table.
 Feeling bookish?
 Our shelves are groaning.
-Or you can catch films on DVD or streamed over the 4G wifi and play their top tunes on the Sonos sound system
+Or you can catch films streamed over the 4G wifi and play their top tunes on the Sonos sound system